Beiyang government: Provisional Executive Government (1924–1926)

 The Beijing bell and drum towers ceased being official timepieces after the coup.

-On 2 November 1924, Huang Fu was made acting president after Feng Yuxiang's request.
+On November 2, 1924, Huang Fu was made acting president after Feng Yuxiang's request.
 He declared Cao Kun's presidency illegal as it was obtained by bribery.
 Any member of parliament who voted for him was subject to arrest.
 The 1923 constitution was invalidated and replaced with "Regulations for the Provisional Government".
 Puyi was expelled from the Forbidden City and several other reforms were made.
 Zhang, a monarchist, objected to the expulsion and Huang's government.
 Feng and Zhang agreed to make Duan Qirui the head of the provisional government and permanently dissolve the old parliament.
 The Provisional Chief Executive had the combined powers of the president and premier, the ability to pick his cabinet freely, and could rule without a legislature.
 While theoretically very powerful, in reality, Duan was at the mercy of Feng and Zhang.

 Feng, Zhang, and Duan invited Sun Yat-sen north to discuss national reunification.
 Sun travelled to Beijing but his liver cancer progressed.
-Duan created a 160-member Reconstruction Conference on 1 February.
+Duan created a 160-member Reconstruction Conference on February 1, 1925.
 Sun was skeptical of Duan and Zhang who toyed with the idea of restoring Puyi.
-Sun died in March, leaving his southern followers divided.
+Sun died on March 12, leaving his southern followers divided.

-Duan created a provisional legislature on July 30, the Beiyang government's last assembly.
+Duan created a provisional legislature on July 30, 1925, the Beiyang government's last assembly.
 A constitutional drafting commission was also held from August to December but its draft was never accepted as warfare broke out after Fengtian clique general Guo Songling defected to Feng Yuxiang's Guominjun in November, sparking the Anti-Fengtian War.
 Wu Peifu made an alliance with Zhang against Feng in revenge for the coup.
-Guo was killed on December 24 and fighting went so badly against the Guominjun, Feng resigned and moved to the Soviet Union but was recalled by his officers in a few months.
+Guo was killed on December 24, 1925 and fighting went so badly against the Guominjun, Feng resigned and moved to the Soviet Union but was recalled by his officers in a few months.
 When the tide turned against the Guominjun, Duan restored the office of premier to shift responsibilities away from himself.
-The March 18 Massacre of protesters in Beijing led to Duan's downfall.
+The 1926 March 18 Massacre of protesters in Beijing led to Duan's downfall.
 Under heavy pressure, Duan held a special session of the provisional legislature that passed a resolution condemning the massacre.
 It did not stop Guominjun soldiers from disarming Duan's guards and forcing the Chief Executive to flee to a diplomatic legation the next month.
 When Zhang's troops retook the capital weeks later, he refused to restore Duan whom he saw as a treacherous double-dealing opportunist.
 The capital suffered heavily during the initial occupation as Zhang and Wu's troops raped and pillaged the city's inhabitants.